How to Build Your Leadership Image

 Many executives struggle with their authenticity as leaders, especially when dealing with those outside their inner circles.
 They often feel such a strong need to maintain their executive leadership image that it becomes the main obstacle to their authenticity.
 They are unsure how to be genuine leaders and, at the same time, work on crafting their image.

-If you’re struggling with being authentic, try rethinking your understanding of executive image.
+If you’re struggling with being authentic, try rethinking your understanding of the executive image.
 Successful people often define their leadership image more narrowly than they should.
 They unnecessarily put tight limits on themselves as they try to uphold a powerful façade.

 6 Tips for Building Your Leadership Image